Open Enrollment 2025: Everything You Need to Know

 2. Be Concise

-According to Unum’s study, 22% of employees are confused during open enrollment, 20% are anxious, and 21% are stressed.
-Information overload can cause confusion among workers.
+According to a recent Optavise report, 22% of employees want more guidance on choosing a health plan during open enrollment.
+Information overload can be confusing for workers.
 After all, open enrollment has many moving parts, including choosing plans, communicating with employees, and fielding questions.
 Therefore, managers need to be concise throughout the open enrollment process to avoid confusion and chaos:

 Provide Clear Details